transcriptionpro/wuc-new/_posts/2015-01-04-bitcoin-brazil.md

 </p><p>

-<strong>Trace Mayer</strong>:  Yeah, I know with, man you look at the percentages of underbanked are unbanked and the ease of use with things like Breadwallet on the smartphone or 37coins--
+<strong>Trace Mayer</strong>:  Yeah, I know with, man you look at the percentages of <a href="/own-bank-bitcoin-unbanked/">underbanked are unbanked</a> and the ease of use with things like Breadwallet on the smartphone or 37coins--

 </p><p>